 With so many options to select from in the grocery store, which non-dairy milk will you choose?
-For those looking for an alternative to cow’s milk, nutrition Expert Taryn Schubert breaks down a few of her favorites to substitute in any lifestyle.
+For those looking for an alternative to cow’s milk, let’s break down a few that you can substitute in any lifestyle.

 Cow’s milk is a great source of calcium and protein, and is usually fortified with extra vitamin D. Vitamin D does occur naturally in milk in small amounts and promotes calcium absorption.
 There are people, though, who can’t drink milk (e.g. lactose intolerant); don’t like to drink milk; or, for ethical reasons, won’t drink milk.